-- 14.1 Licensed premises, especially those offering late night/early morning entertainment, alcohol, and refreshment for large numbers of people, can be a source of crime and disorder problems. - 14.2 The Council will expect Operating Schedules to satisfactorily address crime and disorder issues arising from the design of the premises through to the daily operation of the business. - 14.3 Applicants are recommended to seek advice on crime prevention procedures in their premises from Sutton Police before making a formal application.
-Contact details are provided in Appendix C - 14.4 In addition to the requirements for the Council to promote the licensing objectives, it also has a duty under Section 17 of the Crime and Disorder Act 1998 to do all it reasonably can to prevent crime and disorder in the Borough. - 14.5 The Council may attach conditions to licences and certificates to deter and prevent crime and disorder, both inside and immediately outside the premises, - 14.6 These conditions may, for example, include items relating to management systems, training, drugs policies, search procedures, entry policies, physical security, door supervisors, bottle bans, drinks containers, CCTV, restricting drinking areas, premises capacity limits, age verification systems such as challenge 25, crime prevention notices, and signage. - 14.7 The Council will keep under review the effectiveness of any orders made under the Local Authority (Alcohol Consumption in Designated Public Places) Regulations 2001 as a measure to control crime and disorder. - 14.8 The Council will continue to attend and advise local Pubwatch schemes when it is requested to do so. - 14.9 Such schemes are demonstrations of good practice by the licensed trade.
+- 14.1 Licensed premises, especially those offering late night/early morning entertainment, alcohol, and refreshment for large numbers of people, can be a source of crime and disorder problems. - 14.2 The Council will expect Operating Schedules to satisfactorily address crime and disorder issues arising from the design of the premises through to the daily operation of the business. - 14.3 The Police and local Community Safety Partnership are the main source of advice on crime and disorder.
+Applicants are recommended to seek advice on crime prevention procedures in their premises from Sutton Police before making a formal application.
+Contact details are provided in Appendix C. The Council will cooperate with the Security Industry Authority to ensure door supervisors are SIA accredited.
+CCTV within and without premises can deter crime and disorder and public nuisance.
+Radio links and ring-round 'phone systems can assist in managing communications between premises and with Police in areas of higher density.
+Premises Licence Holders should ensure the competence of managers and shop staff appointed at the premises. - 14.4 In addition to the requirements for the Council to promote the licensing objectives, it also has a duty under Section 17 of the Crime and Disorder Act 1998 to do all it reasonably can to prevent crime and disorder in the Borough. - 14.5 The Council may attach conditions to licences and certificates to deter and prevent crime and disorder, both inside and immediately outside the premises. - 14.6 These conditions may, for example, include items relating to management systems, training, drugs policies, search procedures, entry policies, physical security, door supervisors, bottle bans, drinks containers, smoking area capacity limits, CCTV, restricting drinking areas, premises capacity limits, age verification systems such as challenge 25, crime prevention notices, and signage. - 14.7 The Council will keep under review the effectiveness of any orders made under the Local Authority (Alcohol Consumption in Designated Public Places) Regulations 2001 as a measure to control crime and disorder.

+14.8 The Council supports local Pubwatch schemes and similar initiatives.
+Such schemes are demonstrations of good practice by the licensed trade.
 Licence holders are encouraged to participate in local groups to help promote the licensing objectives.
+Where appropriate the Council will offer advice and assistance to such initiatives and where invited to participate will endeavour to do so.